jdereg/json-io/user-guide-readOptions.md

 Aliasing is used to turn long java package names to simple class names, e.g. `java.util.ArrayList` becomes `ArrayList` in the JSON.
 By default, `json-io` has most of the common JDK classes aliased to make the JSON content smaller.
 You can add additional aliases for classes in your program.

+The APIs below affect one instance of a `ReadOptions` created from a `ReadOptionsBuilder.`  If you want to change it for all, see the "xxxPermanentXXX()" APIs.

 **Note**: For any alias added, `json-io` automatically adds 1D, 2D, and 3D array aliases for the class.
 So for example, if you add `com.mycompany.Foo ==> Foo` alias, then `Foo[], Foo[][],` and `Foo[][][]` are added as aliases too.